Guided historic walking tours

 03 485 9989 or 021 0293 5464

-Dedicated tour guide for coaches
+Dedicated Tour Guide for coaches

-The walking tour of Lawrence township commences from Bellview Gardens gate.
-The cemetery tour commences from the main cemetery gate.
-The Weatherston Brewery/daffodils tour commences from the brewery car park.
-The Chinese Camp tour commences from the camp car park (on SH8).
-Hazards exist at all sites visited and all visitors enter at their own risk, as the tour guides accept no responsibility for injury or loss.
+Health & Safety Hazards exist at all sites visited and all visitors enter at their own risk, as the tour guides and site managers accept no responsibility for injury or loss.

 ‘Tuapeka- A Walk Through Time’